Behind the Music

-Behind the Music is a documentary television series on VH1.
-Each episode profiles and interviews a popular musical artist or group.
-The program examines the beginning of their career, their road to success, and the hardships they may have encountered.
+Behind the Music is an American documentary television series that initially aired on VH1 from 1997 to 2014.
+Each episode profiles and interviews a popular musical artist or group, examining career beginnings, roads to success and any resultant hardships.

-In 2021, it was announced that the series would be rebooted by Paramount+, which premiered on July 29, 2021.

 Premise

 Each show focuses on a musician or musical group, documenting both the successes of the musicians and the problems they faced during their careers.
 Except for the first two episodes (which focused on Milli Vanilli and M.C.
 Hammer), all programs are narrated by Jim Forbes.
 Forbes was later used to narrate the Milli Vanilli episode when it was modified to include the death of Rob Pilatus.
-The UK airings of the episodes focusing on Thin Lizzy, Aerosmith and Genesis were narrated by Mary Anne Hobbs while Forbes narrated the US airings.
+The British airings of the episodes focusing on Thin Lizzy, Aerosmith and Genesis were narrated by Mary Anne Hobbs while Forbes narrated the American airings.

 VH1's criterion for choosing the musicians who appear on the show is, in many cases, to profile those who are no longer in the music industry, or were moderately significant in rock history (although many are in the Rock and Roll Hall of Fame such as Neil Diamond, The Police, Metallica, AC/DC, Aerosmith among others).
-This is as opposed to VH1's other biography show, VH1's Legends, which profiles musicians that have been very significant to the industry.
-However, there are some artists that were profiled on both Behind The Music and Legends, including Tina Turner, Elton John, The Who (although their Behind the Music exclusively focused on their drummer Keith Moon), and John Lennon (although Behind The Music exclusively focused on the months and days leading to his murder in 1980).
+This is different to VH1's other biography show, VH1's Legends, which profiles musicians who were very significant to the industry.
+Some artists were profiled on Behind the Music and Legends, including Tina Turner, Elton John, Keith Moon, and John Lennon (Behind the Music exclusively focused on the months before his 1980 murder).